 No PAT Survey

 There is no PAT Survey on record for your group.
 Please try again at a later time.

 2018 PAT Survey Draws 1031 Responses

 For the third consecutive year, more than 1000 ASRS members from around the world have responded to the PAT Survey.
 This year’s survey generated 1031 responses, with 2 out of every 5 ASRS members participating.

 Because the survey repeats key questions from year to year, we also are able to present multiyear trending data showing how retina practice patterns are changing over time.

-Complete PAT Survey results—as well as the multiyear trending data and an expert roundtable discussion—will be published in a supplement to the fall Retina Times.
+Complete PAT Survey results—as well as the multiyear trending data and an expert roundtable discussion—will be published in a supplement to the winter Retina Times.

 PAT Survey Celebrates 20th Anniversary

 Back in 1999, an ambitious Society initiative was launched—the brainchild of Kirk Packo, MD, then president of the Vitreous Society (as the ASRS then was known), and today’s ASRS President John Pollack, MD, who had completed his fellowship just 2 years earlier.
 The new initiative was dubbed the Preferences and Trends (PAT) Survey.

 As John Pollack recalls in The History of the American Society of Retina Specialists: 25 Years, “We decided the ASRS survey would be designed to identify new and evolving therapies and surgical techniques, controversies, preferences, and trends.
 It would help relatively isolated retina specialists know if they were practicing along the lines of other specialists … [and] would lead retina specialists to ponder, ‘Am I ahead of my time, on time, or behind the times?’
 The PAT Survey would allow us to ‘take the pulse’ of retina specialists around the world—something that had never been done before.”